docker/compose/docs/index.md

 #### web

 * Builds from the `Dockerfile` in the current directory.
-* Defines to run the command `python app.py` inside the image on start.
 * Forwards the exposed port 5000 on the container to port 5000 on the host machine.
 * Connects the web container to the Redis service via a link.
 * Mounts the current directory on the host to `/code` inside the container allowing you to modify the code without having to rebuild the image.

 #### redis